-Amin Sadeghy is an Artist, Architect, Designer and Researcher based in London.
+Amin Sadeghy is an Artist, Architect, Designer and Researcher born in Tehran and Live and work in London.

 He started his career as an Animator in 1997 where his animation Advertisements, Voles and Cartoons were broadcast on Iranian National TV.